forkiesassds/poktube/README.md

 * Actually make the Featured Videos and Recommended List work (multiple arrays afaik).
 * Find a better name.
 * Make a proper logo (originally it was some YouTube-styled logo, but when I revived this project, I replaced it with a placeholder)
+* Better XP/KDE3-styled interface.
+* Add original July 2005 CSS as an option (along with June 2005 CSS)

+## Old browser support?
+Useless, but we will add support for that once the internals are done.

 ## FRAMEBIT SOURCE CODE
 ![Discord logs](https://cdn.discordapp.com/attachments/752645257354805389/802619613946970198/unknown.png)